 Learn more about the health benefits of chia seeds, a powerful superfood that has been shown to promote weight loss, strengthen bones and reduce inflammation.

 Ch-ch-ch-chia! <– I had to do it!
 Yes, these tiny seeds are the same seeds used to grow those chia pets that were popular in the 80s-90s.
+Yes, you can still plant them and make yourself a little chia pet.

 What are chia seeds?